rook/rook/Documentation/ceph-backup.md

 kubectl apply -f mon-service-c.yaml
 ```

-After that we need to create cluster.
+Now we need to create cluster with the same settings that were used in the original cluster.
+In particular, the cluster-on-pvc.yaml settings should be identical or else your cluster may not be restored as expected.

 ```console
 kubectl apply -f common.yaml